joelmoxley/founder-playbook/I. Foundational/06 - Energy Focused Ecosystem - Early Stage Investors/md/01 - True North Venture Partners.webloc.md

-Here's an example of a description that appears under a link.

-15 MIN READ || True North Venture Partners is a venture capital company looks to invest in and support early stage businesses in areas covering energy, water, agriculture and waste with the goal of building fundamentally sustainable, value-creating businesses, rather than quick exits.
+True North Venture Partners is a venture capital company looks to invest in and support early stage businesses in areas covering energy, water, agriculture and waste with the goal of building fundamentally sustainable, value-creating businesses, rather than quick exits.
 True North is backed by a group of family with expertise in building and scaling global businesses.
 A notable portfolio company that went from  startup to an S&P 500 company is First Solar.

 Credit: [True North Venture Partners](http://www.truenorthvp.com/)